What Are Institutional Investors?

 Type #2 – Mutual Funds

-Mutual Funds are pooled investment vehicles that buy securities with capital pooled in by multiple investors.
+Mutual Funds Mutual Funds A mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc are pooled investment vehicles that buy securities with capital pooled in by multiple investors.
 The main advantages of Mutual Funds are that they are professionally managed.

-Investors without any proper knowledge can avail the benefit of getting professional management of their funds through this fund.
-The investment is done in liquid assets that are traded in the market.
+Investors without any proper knowledge can avail of the benefit of getting professional management of their funds through this fund.
+The investment is made in liquid assets that are traded in the market.

 Type #3 – P/E Funds

-P/E funds carry high risk and therefore investors expect a high return on their investment.
+P/E funds carry a high risk, and therefore investors expect a high return on their investment.
 The high risk is associated with the non-public nature and small size of the investee companies.

 Type #4 – Endowment Funds

 They are generally used by universities, hospitals, and charitable organizations where the principals make donations to the fund.
-The investment income, as well as a small part of the principal, is available to the organizations for use.
+The investment incomeInvestment IncomeInvestment income is the earnings made from allocating funds in financial instruments or assets like securities, mutual funds, bonds, property, etc. It includes dividends on bonds and interest received on bank deposits, profits and capital gain from the sale of real estate and securities. , as well as a small part of the principal, is available to the organizations for use.

 Type #5 – Insurance Companies

-The claims are paid out of this investment portfolio.
+The claims are paid out of this investment portfolioInvestment PortfolioPortfolio investments are investments made in a group of assets (equity, debt, mutual funds, derivatives or even bitcoins) instead of a single asset with the objective of earning returns that are proportional to the investor's risk profile..
 Since the size of insurance companies is generally large, the size of their investments is also large.

 - Important Sources of Capital – Institutional Investors are a very important source of capital in the economy.
-They provide large chunks of capital to companies which fulfill their requirements without having to depend on a large number of small investors.
-Often before an IPO, investment banks ask institutional investors to buy the shares in order to ensure that the IPO is well subscribed.
+They provide large chunks of capital to companies that fulfill their requirements without having to depend on a large number of small investors.
+Often before an IPO, investment banks ask institutional investors to buy the shares in order to ensure that the IPOIPOAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange. is well subscribed.
 It reduces their dependency on retail investors.

 - Influence in Market – Institutional Investors hold a huge amount of influence in the market since they can manipulate the prices of security by entering or exiting a position in that security.
 They can sometimes use this influence to move the market or the price of a particular security in their favor.

-This has been a guide to Institutional Investors and its definition.
-Here we discuss the types and importance of institutional investors along with the issues related to it.
+This has been a guide to what are Institutional Investors.
+Here we explain their examples, types, importance, and issues in detail.
 You can learn more about Asset Management from the following articles –